Feature Flags (Client)

 apiUrl="https://api.databuddy.cc"

-user={session?.user ? {
+user={user ? {

-organizationId: session.user.organizationId,
+organizationId: user.organizationId,

-teamId: session.user.teamId,
+teamId: user.teamId,

 properties: {

-region: 'us-east',
+region: user.region,

 }